 Also, in case one of the spouses wishes to withdraw from the divorce, they can do so by filing an application in the court stating that he/she does not wish to pursue the divorce by mutual consent.

 The court in such cases grants no divorce decree.
 If the other spouse wishes to continue with the divorce, he or she can file a normal petition under the provisions of Section 13 of the Hindu Marriage Act, 1955.

 What is the cooling off period?

 The cooling-off period can range anywhere from 6 months to 18 months after the first affidavit is filed in court.
-During this time, the couple can work at reconciliation and the court sometimes orders them to seek counselling.
+During this time, the couple can work at reconciliation and the court sometimes orders them to seek counseling.

 During this period, if either of the spouses declares that the other was uncooperative, then this could be grounds for the court to disallow the divorce with mutual consent.

-However in a landmark ruling in 2017, one can now get a waiver on this cooling period.
-The waiver on cooling period implies that if the couple has mutually decided to dissolve their marriage, they can request the court to expedite the process and not wait for another 6 months.
+However, in a landmark ruling in 2017, one can now get a waiver on this cooling period.
+The waiver on the cooling period implies that if the couple has mutually decided to dissolve their marriage, they can request the court to expedite the process and not wait for another 6 months.
 Prior to this judgment, only the Supreme Court had the authority to waive this period off.

-The Court gives a period of 6 months and not more than 18 months cooling off period to the couple and gives a date for listening to the parties.
+At the end of a cooling-off period, the court gives a date for listening to the parties.
 The couple can then file for a second motion and the judge will dissolve the marriage.

 “The court normally gives 6 months cooling time so that the couple may not have taken an emotional decision.
 Usually, courts are busy but some courts even call the parties to the chamber and ask them to sort out differences and persuade them not to go ahead with the decision.”